ApiLogicServer/Docs/docs/Sample-Integration.md

 ## System Requirements

 This app illustrates using IntegrationServices for B2B integrations with APIs, and internal integration with messages.
 We have the following **Use Cases:**

 I. **Ad Hoc Requests** for information (Sales, Accounting) that cannot be anticipated in advance.

-II.
-2 **Two Transaction Sources:**
+II. **Two Transaction Sources:** A) internal Order Entry UI, and B) B2B partner `OrderB2B` API

-1. Order Entry UI for internal users
-2. B2B partners post `OrderB2B` APIs in an agreed-upon format

 The **Northwind API Logic Server** provides APIs *and logic* for both transaction sources:

-1. **Self-Serve APIs**, to support

-    1. Ad hoc Integration Requests
-    2. UI developers to build the Order Entry UI
-    3. Security (e.g, only managers see discontinued products)
+1. **Self-Serve APIs**, to support ad hoc integration and UI dev, providing security (e.g, only managers see discontinued products)

-2. **Order Logic:** shared over both transaction sources, this logic

-    1. Enforces database integrity (checks credit, reorders products)
-    2. Provides Application Integration (alert shipping with a formatted Kafka message)
+2. **Order Logic:** enforcing database integrity and application Integration (alert shipping)

 3. A **Custom API**, to match an agreed-upon format for B2B partners